 Therefore, the riverine AA should extend landward from the backshore of the floodplain to include the adjacent riparian area that probably accounts for bank stabilization and most of the direct allochthanous inputs of leaves, limbs, insects, etc. into the channel including its floodplain.
 Any trees or shrubs that directly contribute allochthanous material to the channel should be included in the AA in their entirety (Figure 3.4).
 The AA can include topographic benches, interfluves, paleo-channels, terraces, meander cutoffs, and other features that are at least semi-regularly influenced by fluvial processes associated with the main channel of the AA or that support vegetation that is likely to directly provide allochthanous inputs.

-Figure 3.4: Diagram of the lateral extent of a riverine AA that includes the portion of the riparian area that can help stabilize the channel banks and that can readily provide allochthanous inputs of plant matter, insects, etc.
+Figure 3.4: Cross-section of riverine AA including portion of riparian area that affects channel bank stability and allochthanous inputs.